-You decided it is time to buy a new car and you have done your research and determined your budget.
-Then you are blind sided by the car dealer fees and hidden costs.
+You decided it is time to buy a new car and you have done your research and determined your budget, but then you are blind sided by the car dealer fees and hidden costs.
 When buying new cars or used cars there are always those unexpected car dealer fees when buying a car.
 To help you better be prepared go through the following list of unavoidable and car dealer imposed hidden costs and car buying fees.

 Unavoidable Car Dealer Fees and Costs